isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 "Every student can learn, just not on the same day, or the same way." - George Evans.

 I believe that children have their own unique talents and abilities.
-As an educator, we should help them reach their maximum potential, with the right guidance and support."
+As an educator, we should help them reach their maximum potential, with the right guidance and support.

 [**athena_choo_jia_yee@schools.gov.sg**](mailto:athena_choo_jia_yee@schools.gov.sg)